The Department for Transport recommends that local authorities produce a Transport Asset Management Plan (TAMP).

 The present plan has been developed up to stage three.

-- Stage One of the plan identifies the goals, objectives and policy of the council and details the associate assets involved
+- Stage One of the plan identifies our goals, objectives and policy and details the associate assets involved

 - Stage Two details the existing condition of the assets and demand aspirations